2025 WaSHINGTOn State Legislative Session

 The citizen Legislature meets annually on the second Monday in January in the Capitol building in Olympia.
 In odd-numbered years — the budget year — the Legislature meets for 105 days, and in even-numbered years for 60 days.

-The 2025 regular session begins on Monday January 13, 2025 and is expected to last 105 days, ending on Sunday April 27, 2025.
+The 2025 regular session is underway and is expected to last 105 days, ending on Sunday April 27, 2025.

 -